 Chapter Three: The Lindas

 It happened by accident.
 Or, this was their destiny.
-Depending which Linda you ask.
+Depending upon which Linda you ask.
 Was it God’s will at work, or a series of random events?
 Were they chosen for each other, or did they do the choosing?
 You’ll never get them to agree on How or Why.
-But neither would dispute that it was for the best.
+But neither would they dispute that it was for the best.

 Picture it: two women standing on opposite sides of the freeway.
 They’d each seen the possum that, victim of a hit and run, had dragged itself—by instinct or accident—to the sparse green of the median and lay clinging, with the diminishing force of it nature, to this world.
 They’d each—one in her jet black SUV fresh from the carwash, the other in her rusted out clunker that once had been white—screeched to a stop on the perilous edge of this busy road.
 Which is where they found themselves seeing across eight lanes of traffic to their futures.
 The Linda who was shy gave a little wave of her fingers, and the Linda who was gregarious waved back with both arms.
 After which they were left waiting for a break in the traffic, which took so long, they began to laugh.
 The shorter Linda reached the possum first and was kneeling beside her when the taller Linda reached her side.